-This is the latest chapter in a remarkable relationship with the Tour and here we head down memory lane, from the precocious first four wins at Columbia, the HTC years with the well-oiled lead-out train, through to the brief stint at Team Sky, the less prolific QuickStep years, that 2016 resurgence at Dimension Data, and now his latest with Deceuninck-Quickstep in 2021.
+The 2023 Tour de France brings his remarkable relationship with the Tour to an end.
+Here we head down memory lane, from the precocious first four wins with Columbia, the HTC years with its well-oiled lead-out train, through to the brief stint at Team Sky, the less prolific QuickStep years, a more successful 2016 at Dimension Data, before his resurgent stint with Deceuninck-Quickstep in 2021.

 1. 2008 - Stage 5